-We’ve got four Champions League predictions from this week’s second-leg matches and are hoping to land a 7/1 acca if they all come in.
+We’ve got four Champions League predictions from the remaining last-16 second-leg matches and are hoping to land a near-17/1 acca if they all come in.

 With quarter-final places up for grabs, there are some intriguing ties for punters to get stuck into and some tempting odds on offer.